Abidemi-Adeyemo/DSA--Amazon-Product-Review-Analysis-Project/README.md

 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+### Data Cleaning and Preparation
+1. Data loading and inspection
+2. Deleting empty rows
+3. Adding Calculated Columns

-15. ### Analysis
+### Analysis

 ### Findings
-Electronics, Computers & Accessories, and Home & Kitchen top the charts for product count and engagement.
+1. Electronics, Computers & Accessories, and Home & Kitchen top the charts for product count and engagement.
-Electronics has the highest number of reviews while Car & Motorbike has the lowest Products in the Smartwatches and In-Ear categories have highest average ratings.
+2. Electronics has the highest number of reviews while Car & Motorbike has the lowest
+3. Products in the Smartwatches and In-Ear categories have highest average ratings.
-Home Improvement shows the highest discount percentage.
+4. Home Improvement shows the highest discount percentage.
-Computer & Accessories generated the highest actual revenue potential.
+5. Computer & Accessories generated the highest actual revenue potential.
-Products with high discounts still maintain high ratings, indicating a positive impact of discounting on customer satisfaction.
+6. Products with high discounts still maintain high ratings, indicating a positive impact of discounting on customer satisfaction.
-Majority of products are rated 4.0–4.5, showing high customer satisfaction.
+7. Majority of products are rated 4.0–4.5, showing high customer satisfaction.

 ### Recommendations
 1. Products with very high ratings but low reviews should be promoted to boost awareness.